-A qualified immigrant also includes an immigrant who has been battered or subjected to extreme cruelty by a spouse or parent, an immigrant who is a parent of a battered child or an immigrant who is the child of a battered parent.
-The requisite abuse can also be caused by a member of the family residing in the household if the spouse or parent consented to or acquiesced to the battery or cruelty.
-Such individuals must meet all conditions for treatment of immigrant who have been battered or subjected to extreme cruelty as qualified immigrant set forth at Title 8 U.S.C.
+A qualified non-citizen also includes a non-citizen who has been battered or subjected to extreme cruelty by a spouse or parent, a non-citizen who is a parent of a battered child or a non-citizen who is the child of a battered parent.
+The requisite abuse can also be caused by a member of the family residing in the household if the spouse or parent consented or acquiesced to the battery or cruelty.
+Such individuals must meet all conditions for treatment of non-citizen who have been battered or subjected to extreme cruelty as qualified non-citizen set for at Title 8 U.S.C.
 1641(c).